mvolkmann/MyUnixEnv/notes/GoNotes.md

 The code above imports a single community package that is not yet listed in `go.mod`.
-To build this and update `go.mod` with dependency information, run `go build`.
+To build this application and update `go.mod` with dependency information, enter `go build`.
 This creates the executable file `mymodule`.
 It also adds the following to `go.mod`:

 ```go
 require github.com/ttacon/chalk v0.0.0-20160626202418-22c06c80ed31
 ```

+The version string that follows the dependency path will be explained later.

-In addition, this creates the file `go.sum` which stores checksum information for all dependencies.
+Running `go build` also creates the file `go.sum` which stores checksum information for all dependencies.
 See the section "Checksum" below.

 ### Module code layout